Do you love film? Then this is your opportunity to join with likeminded people and explore this captivating medium.

 The course of study will provide a strong base for progression to undergraduate studies in Film Theory, Film Criticism and Film History.

-It will also compliment closely practical work options offered at Higher Education.
+It will also complement practical work options offered at higher education level.